flow-io/flow.io/README.md

 #### [flow.array()](https://github.com/flow-io/flow-array)

-Transform stream factory to convert an array into an element-by-element readStream.
+Transform stream factory to convert an array into an element-by-element readable stream.
 Similar to event-stream [readArray](https://github.com/dominictarr/event-stream#readarray-array), except a transform stream.
 Useful when using a sink stream which generates an array and where downstream streams in a stream pipeline require individual data elements.